mavi888/workshop-aws-getting-started-amplify/docs/initialize-app.md

 ## Initializing Amplify

-1. On the command line, in the note-app directory.
+1. On the command line, in the notes-app directory.
 Make sure that you are in the right directory.
 Run:

 ```
 amplify init